The White LodgeGanllwyd, Gwynedd

 - Number of dogs welcome 1

 - Reference 008051

-Although the exterior of The White Lodge is pretty much a sampler of architectural styles, as you make your way indoors, you’ll find a fresh modern interior which still manages to pay homage to its 19th-century roots, combining a mix of floral fabrics and greenery in muted tones.
+Although the exterior of The White Lodge is pretty much a sampler of architectural styles, as you make your way indoors, you’ll find a fresh modern interior which still manages to pay homage to its 19th-century roots.
 On the ground floor, step through the front door into the living/dining room which leads through to the kitchen.
 You’ll then find a back door leading onto the roof terrace conveniently found next to the kitchen with outdoor seating that you’ll love if you’re planning on alfresco lunches, dinners or perhaps lazy breakfasts.
 From the terrace stone steps take you on to the lawned garden with open fields and woodland beyond.
 Back indoors, head up the stairs to discover both bedrooms (a master and a twin) and the bathroom.